IanAWatson/LillyMol/docs/Molecule_Tools/parsimonious_set.md

 Again, there is no 'right' answer for how the molecules should be fragmented.

 ## Selection
-Once the fragmentation scheme from `dicer` is available, parsimonious_set can be used to select a subset.
+Once the fragmentation scheme from `dicer` is available, `parsimonious_set` can be used to select a subset.

 You must specify the number of items to be selected via the `-nsel` option, it must be less than the number of items in the set.

-The first thing the tool does is to sort the candidate molecules by atom count smallest first.
+The first thing the tool does is to sort the candidate molecules by atom count, smallest first.
 The tool works by scanning the fragments, and for each fragment selecting the first molecule that exemplifies that fragment.
 By sorting, the smallest exemplar is chosen, which seems desirable.